mkbabb/vite-plugin-shebang/README.md

 ## Features

--   Prepends a custom shebang to JavaScript files.
+-   Prepends a custom shebang to JavaScript files
--   Automatically detects the file extension (`.cjs`, `.mjs`, `.js`) based on the `type` specified in `package.json`.
+-   Automatically detects bin files based on the `bin` field in `package.json`
--   Allows custom configuration for the shebang string and file extension.

 ## Installation